nashkevin/Shape-Shmup/README.md

 You can also run the unit tests with the command `mvn test`.

+AFter running the unit tests with `mvn test`, you can run the command `make coverage` in order to open a local website showing code coverage results.
+We used JaCoCo for our code coverage.

 To package the source code into a .war file, use `mvn package` (aliased to `make build`).
 You can run the .war file using jetty-runner with the command `java -jar target/dependency/jetty-runner.jar target/*.war` (aliased to `make runjar`).

 ## Contributors